Ministop: South Korea

 In January 2022, Lotte Corporation acquired the entire stake of Ministop Korea Co. for 313.37 billion won ($263 million).
+All the Ministop store were gradually converted to 7-Eleven after acquisition.

 Philippines

 In December of 2000, the Japan-based convenience store chain Ministop made its way to the Philippines, being brought to the country by Robinsons Retail Holdings, Inc. in partnership with Ministop Japan and Mitsubishi Corporation.
 In January 2022, Robinsons Group assumed full ownership of the Ministop business in the Philippines with 460 branches.
 It was announced that the stores would be rebranded as Uncle John's, after the flagship fried chicken product sold in the Philippine market since 2006.